1sisodiyaji/docs/content/manuals/engine/storage/_index.md

 Volumes are ideal for performance-critical data processing and long-term storage needs.
-Since the storage location is managed on the daemon host, volumes provide the same raw file performance as accessing the host filesystem directly.
+Since the storage location is managed on the daemon host, volumes provide the same raw file performance as accessing the host file system directly.

 ### Bind mounts